 data about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from this website (including date and time); products and resources you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any telephone number used to contact us.

-Data we receive from other sources: as some of our services are delivered by sub-contractors in technical, payment and delivery services, [and] analytics providers, [search information providers] we may receive data about you from them.
+Data we receive from other sources: as some of our services are delivered by sub-contractors in technical, payment and delivery services, SagePay and Merac.
+We may receive data about you from search information providers Google Analytics, also social media analytics from Facebook, Twitter, Instagram, YouTube, Pinterest and LinkedIn

 2. What we do with your data

-We use data held about you in the following ways:
+We process data held about you in the following ways:

-to provide you with information about other courses, events, products and services we offer that are similar to those that you have already applied or registered for or enquired about;
+to provide you with information about other courses, events, products and services we offer that are similar to those that you have already applied or registered for or enquired about.
+This data is processed on the basis of legitimate interest.

-to notify you about changes to our courses and events.
+to notify you about changes to our courses and events on the basis of legitimate interest.

 to ensure that content from this website is presented in the most effective manner for you and for your device.